quentincloudsnow/userlookup/IntegrationHub.md

 ![Alt text](img/2023-09-22_08-08-30.png)

-We want to add logic to the flow so that if the API confirms the user's existence (meaning the visitor have been authorized and registered in that external visitor access ap), we can retrieve the output from the API and update the record with details about the user's authorizations.
+We want to incorporate logic into the flow so that if the API confirms the user's existence (indicating that the visitor has been authorized and registered in the external visitor access app), we can retrieve the output from the API and update the record with information about the user's authorizations.

 Add a **IF** statement by clicking **Flow Logic** (1), then **If** (2)